behnamazimi/practical-front-end-projects/readme.md

 ### Running locally

 It's so simple.
-Clone or download the repository, open project directory and click `index.html`.
+Clone or download the repository, open project directory and open `index.html` in your browser.
 As I mentioned above, there is not any bundler and all scripts have been injected in the HTML.

 #### New projects are being prepared